2015 Guidelines and Nomination Form

 - Six copies of a brief resume (250 words) to inform jurors about the Nominator’s background;

-- Six copies of books, CD’s, video or sound recordings, media footage, catalogues, or other primary representation of the work, as applicable;
+- Six copies of books, CD’s, video or sound recordings, media footage, catalogues, or other primary representation of the work, as applicable.
+Digital materials may be submitted on USB key, CD, CD-R, DVD or DVD-R, and may include files with the following extensions:

 - Six copies of the biography of the principal creator or creators of the nominated Masterwork;